cfpb/design-manual/ui-toolkit/featured-content-module.md

 <h2 id="desktop">Style at desktop size<span class="cf-code-link"><a href="">View code <span class="cf-icon cf-icon-external-link"></span></a></span></h2>

 <div class="content-33 content-first">
-* Module is a minimum of 320px and maximum of 360px total in height with 30px top and bottom padding.
+* Module is a minimum of 320px total in height with 30px top and bottom padding.
 It appears 60px underneath the header/intro paragraph of the page.
 * Background color of module is Gray 5 with a 1px Gray 50 stroke.
 * Module bleeds to the edge of the page, right sidebar and left nav.
 * Visual spans 5 columns and bleeds into right sidebar.
 The visual is sized at 640x360px (a 16:9 ratio) for optimal appearance at all screen sizes.